 С3.
 Access to information and knowledge

+C3 Access to information and knowledge

+We believe that this Action Line should be a driving force of the post 2015 WSIS

 1. Vision

 For the post-2015 era, we envision inclusive Knowledge Societies, where there is an increased and informed participation of all groups, including those coming from previously marginalized groups and regions and persons with disabilities, with a significant portion of knowledge flows and innovations that advance human rights and the attainment of development goals.